 - $0.25 per lead 366 to 2000 days old (with landline) for 1 to 999 leads

-How to Sell to Solar Leads
+How to sell to solar leads

 Selling solar is different from selling mortgages and insurance, it’s still a relatively new technology and your buyer might only have a limited knowledge of how a solar power system works.

 Before you give them a complete rundown on how solar power works, find out what your buyer’s concerns are, is it to save money on power?
 To help the environment?
 To go off-grid?

-You should not only have a great understanding of solar technology, but also know the ins and outs of solar rebates and incentive programs.
+You should not only have a great understanding of solar technology but also know the ins and outs of solar rebates and incentive programs.
 Remember, you’re not just the solar expert, you’re also the incentives expert.

 Use your expertise to build trust with your prospective buyer, and always be honest with them.
 Be sure to highlight how solar power will solve their problems based on your conversation with them.